accel-sim/gpu-app-collection/README.md

 ```
 ls ./bin/<cuda-vers>/release
 ```
-- We did not wite many of these application suites - but we have tried to mainain their original structure and copyright information.
-If you use the apps in the suite with this infrastructure be sure to cite both the original paper the introduced the benchmark suite in question (i.e. the Che IISWC 2009 paper for Rodinia, etc...) and Accel-Sim paper that introduces the build infrastructure, indicating which version (i.e. label or commit#) of this repo you used so that others can repoduce your results:
+- We did not write many of these application suites - but we have tried to maintain their original structure and copyright information.
+If you use the apps in the suite with this infrastructure be sure to cite both the original paper the introduced the benchmark suite in question (i.e. the Che IISWC 2009 paper for Rodinia, etc...) and Accel-Sim paper that introduces the build infrastructure, indicating which version (i.e. label or commit#) of this repo you used so that others can reproduce your results:
 ```
 Mahmoud Khairy, Zhensheng Shen, Tor M. Aamodt, Timothy G. Rogers,
 Accel-Sim: An Extensible Simulation Framework for Validated GPU Modeling,